guruevi/ood_neurodocker/Writerside/topics/readme.md

 Using WriterSide.

 # TODO:
-- Add a cleanup template that minifies the container
+- Add a cleanup template that minifies the container (consideration: reproducibility if you eliminate sources)
-- Add RPM builds for common tools
+- Add RPM or NIST compliant/hardened source containers for common tools
 - Compile this documentation to a static page for both GitLab and GitHub